notional-labs/notional/rly/Readme.md

 - [ ] look into other process monitoring solutions

-We can expect this to expand exponentially.
+We can expect this to expand exponentially, and believe that for the time being, the best pattern is all:all.

-Notional has decided to for the time being only support the following HD Path: `m/44H/118H/0H/0/0`, and may add others later.

 * osmosis-1 <-------> cosmoshub-4